 |Cordova Support||✗||Though there are no barriers to supporting Cordova.|

 When it comes to single page applications and routing with React, it gets a little complicated.
 Being fairly simplistic and straightforward libraries, with a community that builds many interesting things with React + Redux, there is significant innovation.
 One of those is a third-party React Router which has become the de facto router for React applications.
 However, keeping state for the router, it needed to be bound to the state store of Redux, which led to react-router-redux being managed by the React team and therefore being official.
 This was then moved into a package that is part of React Router, making it not quite official?
 Of course, as is common in the React ecosystem, if you are not happy with these solutions, there are plenty of other variations available.

-As you might expect, when it comes to authentication, there are no official (or pseudo official) solutions to this use case, though there are many third-party examples and solutions for various authentication platforms.
+As you might expect, when it comes to authentication, there is no official (or pseudo-official) solution to this use case, though there are many third-party examples and solutions for various authentication platforms.

-Redux’s simplistic approach to managing state with actions are called reducers, which mutate state, which then provide data to components, making the task of validating user input easy, even though there are no out of the box higher order validation schemes.
+Redux’s simplistic approach to managing state with actions are called reducers, which mutate state, which then provides data to components, making the task of validating user input easy, even though there are no out of the box higher order validation schemes.
 This leaves the decision about how validation works up to each developer.
-There are third-party higher order frameworks for providing form or input type validation or keeping back end data consistent with application state.
+There are third-party higher order frameworks for providing form or input type validation or keeping back-end data consistent with application state.